VEuPathDB/tomcat-instance-framework/ReadMe.md

 Changes to `web.xml` are optional.
 If the default values in `$CATALINA_HOME/config/web.xml` are fine for you then you don't need to include a copy in the template.
 We typically change the `session-timeout` so the templates bundled with the tomcat-instance-framework reflect this.

 `conf/Catalina` directory tree copied from one of the other templates.
 This tree includes context descriptors for ROOT and manager webapps.
-The manager.xml defines the Manager app and is needed for `instance_manager` function.
+The manager.xml defines the Manager app and is required for `instance_manager` function.
 The ROOT.xml defines what is served when the root, `'/'`, path is requested.
+When using the bundled ROOT.xml, the root context serves a JSP that summarizes information about the Tomcat server.
+The ROOT.xml is optional and can be redefined to reference a different webapp.

 You'll need a copy of `instance.env.in` in your custom template.
 Copy it from one of the bundled templates.
-You will need to overried `CATALINA_HOME` in `instance.env.in` if it different from the definition in the framework's `global.env`
+You will need to override `CATALINA_HOME` in `instance.env.in` if it different from the definition in the framework's `global.env`. `instance.env.in` is copied and edited to `instance.env` by the make process when you create a new instance.

 ### Managing Instances